 For snapper: Add the fish, skin side down, and cook until the skin is crisp, 3 to 5 minutes.
 Turn and cook until the flesh is opaque and flaky, 2 to 4 minutes.

-For Pacific skin-on king salmon: Add the fish, skin side down, and cook until the skin is crisp, 4 to 5 minutes.
+For barramundi: Add the fish, skin side down, and cook until the skin is crisp, 4 to 5 minutes.
 Turn and cook until the flesh is opaque and flaky, 2 to 3 minutes.

 Transfer to a plate to cool slightly.
-If using skin-on salmon or snapper, pull off the skin and cut it into pieces to add crunch to the salad.
+If using skin-on salmon, snapper, or barramundi, pull off the skin and cut it into pieces to add crunch to the salad.
 Using a fork, flake the flesh of the fish into bite-size pieces.
 While the fish is cooking and cooling, prepare the salad.

 Make the salad

 - Juice half the lemon; cut half into wedges for garnish.
 [Juice 1 lemon; cut 1 lemon into wedges.]

 - Cut away any core from the cabbage; coarsely chop the cabbage.